 We hope your pet never needs surgery.
-However, if the need arises, you should know that Newberry Animal Hospital Group is committed to the most advanced procedures in Veterinary Medicine and Surgery.
+However, if the need arises, you should know that Newberry Animal Hospital Group is committed to the best possible care for your pet.
 We are an intermediate veterinary care group.
 This means that our doctors dedicate their ongoing education to the latest in specialty/advanced surgical (as well as minimally invasive) techniques and methods.

 Do you have a TPLO surgery recommendation for a dog that has a torn cruciate ligament (ACL or CCL issues)?
 There are other options to treat this problem, including much less invasive surgical techniques.
 There are documented successful techniques that include physical therapy and a less-invasive surgery.
 Most of these are more cost-effective, as well as less traumatic for your pet.
 We also can over a pet transport option if you need it!
 Let us help you explore all of your options.